Welcome to T-cubed (Tobacco Treatment Tips)

 “I don’t want to quit smoking”

 Nicotine can modulate mood, anxiety, relaxation, motivation, and stress, so addiction may be particularly difficult to overcome in the face of 'stress'.
 Nicotine withdrawal can exacerbate feelings of stress and fear.
 In effect, nicotine can provide a false sense of security to patients, particularly during times of stress.
 Talk with patients frankly about this false sense of security or safety.
 Refer to the feelings of anxiety and danger provoked by nicotine withdrawal and the sense of recognition by the patient is often palpable when they realize that their doctor may understand why it is so difficult for them to stop smoking.
-Empathy on the part of the treating physician opens doors.
+Empathy on the part of the treating physician or other counselor opens doors.
 Promoting openness to discuss cessation attempts is the first step towards success, and carefully selected words have a powerful impact on this interaction.

 “I quit for a while but I started smoking again after <Fill in the blank>”

 Mark Twain said “giving up smoking is the easiest thing in the world.
 I know because I've done it thousands of times.”
-Relapse is the norm, so many of patients who have stopped smoking will end up smoking again.
-Reassure the patient who has relapsed that this is not a “failure”, that in fact the vast majority of former tobacco users “quit” multiple times before they quit for good.
-People who feel that they are not alone in this struggle are more likely to make repeat attempts, knowing that success may be just around the corner, after their next attempt.
-People who have relapsed after a quit attempt should be encouraged, not criticized.
-Make them aware of the facts about quit attempts, and guide them back towards the original reason(s) they attempted to quit.
+Relapse is the norm, so it is important when an electronic medical record indicates someone has quit, to confirm this is still the case.
+I say something like this "I see you quit tobacco # months/years ago.
+How is that going for you?".
+This is a non-judgemental opportunity for an honest answer in most situations.
+Many who have stopped smoking will end up smoking again.
+Reassure the person who has relapsed that this is not a “failure”, that in fact the vast majority of former tobacco users “quit” multiple times before they quit for good.
+People who feel that they are not alone in this struggle are more likely to make repeat attempts.
+People who relapse after a quit attempt should be encouraged, not criticized.
+Try to recall the motivation for and facts about quit attempts, and guide them back towards the original reason(s) they attempted to quit.
 If patients have reduced smoking but not quit altogether, congratulate them on their progress and encourage continued progression toward abstinence.

 MOST RELAPSES ARE IN REACTION TO STRESS!
 You have to help your patient acknowledge that stress is a natural part of life, and that waiting for life to be stress-free may contribute to relapses.
 Stress comes in many forms.
 For some, it is the inability to put food on the table.
 For some, stress is an unfriendly boss or a bad commute, and for some stress is a life-threatening illness.
 In any form, stress prompts a natural retreat to familiarity and a comfort zone.
 However, tobacco provides a false sense of comfort.
-Helping patients understand that nicotine induced ‘comfort’ is both fleeting and false might prevent them from seeking that sensation through tobacco.
+Helping patients understand that nicotine induced comfort is both fleeting and false might prevent them from seeking that sensation through tobacco.
 Make clear that the next cessation attempt should include strategies to deal with unexpected stresses BEFORE they happen.
 Stress is inevitable.

 I don’t want to use <Fill in the blank with FDA approved cessation pharmacotherapy>

-While the words we choose can be very effective if chosen properly, every effort should be made to overcome the word “No” if it comes to pharmacotherapy to support a quit attempt (See above table for suggestions).
+While the words we choose can be very effective if chosen properly, every effort should be made to overcome the word “No” if it comes to pharmacotherapy to support a quit attempt (See above for suggestions).
 Tobacco cessation pharmacotherapy safely and effectively increases the success rates for a quit attempt.
 In particular, the safety of formerly controversial medications, such as varenicline (Chantix™), have been clearly established in recent meta-analyses and clinical trials.
 There are many objections that patients may offer, but the proven safety and efficacy of tobacco cessation drugs is such that their proper use has to be encouraged.
 Would you try to climb a mountain without proper climbing tools?
 Build a house without proper carpenter’s tools?
 Fix a car without mechanic’s tools?
 Expect me as your doctor to treat your cancer without proper medicines, surgery or radiotherapy?
 Of course not.
 These jobs require proper tools, and successfully treating nicotine dependence is no different.

-Cessation is a difficult task and the odds of success are increased by using the proper medicines.
+Cessation is difficult task and the odds of success are increased by using the proper medicines.
 Ask patients to remember that they are already using an addictive drug – nicotine - delivered in a dirty package (cigarette) with harmful side effects.
 For some patients, it is hard to understand why in treating nicotine dependence we sometimes recommend that they use a nicotine medication.
 It is helpful to explain that nicotine medications reduce withdrawal symptoms, making it easier for them to stop smoking, thus eliminating the dirty chemicals that are found in cigarette smoke.
 This is also true when patients, or other clinicians, cite the risk of nicotine on health, surgery, or healing: smoking delivers equivalent or higher doses of nicotine in combination with countless other toxic compounds that are eliminated with the use of pharmacotherapy.
 The cost of cessation medications may also be an excuse not to make a quit attempt, but the cost of medications is less than that of sustaining a smoking habit or dealing with the health consequences of continued smoking.

 Referral to the county/state or province toll-free quit line might be appropriate, where many have resources for free medications (e.g., in the United States doctors can advise patients to call: 1800-QUIT NOW).
 At the University of Michigan we encourage use of our own Michigan Medicine Tobacco Treatment Service ( 734-998-6222 or email quitsmoking@med.umich.edu )